 That these religious orders could be so effectively used in missionary outreach was due in part to their organizational makeup.
 They were quite free-wheeling, being answerable only and directly to the Pope.
 Each order designed its own internal organization and, with only occasional "interference" from papal authority, implemented its own missionary methodology.
-To be sure, such independence at times produced a spirit of competition between various orders.
-Such competition, however, was not always negative./p> />
+To be sure, such independence at times produced a spirit of competition between the various orders.
+Even so, one must acknowledge that such competition was not always negative.

-What was the Western Church (or Roman Catholic) missionary strategy from 1200 to 1600 A.D?
-It was built almost exclusively on the use of personnel from the monastic and other religious orders.
-Latourette sums it up by simply saying: "The missionaries (were) monks, and such orders as the Franciscans, Dominicans, and Jesuits had missions as a major objective."5
+So, to sum up, what was the Western Church (or Roman Catholic) missionary strategy from 1200 to 1600 A.D?
+It was built almost exclusively on using personnel from the monastic and other religious orders.
+Latourette sums it up by simply saying that in this period, Roman Catholic missionaries were "monks, and such orders as the Franciscans, Dominicans, and Jesuits had missions as a major objective."5

 1 George Smith, Short History of Christian